multiverse-os/oht/README.md

 P2P communication is currently onion routed using Tor onion services similar to ricochet.
 Currently peer communications are handled through websockets.
 A basic optional account system exists using ECDSA keypairs. oht creates configuration files in a correct structure and in standard locations (relative to operating system).
 A basic console UI is currently the primary client.
 Additionally, a basic client web interface exists as an onion service accessible through the Tor Browser.

 The basic DHT functionality is still not yet implemented.
 The first step will be implementing a networking library that works with a variety of transports to support a wide number of existing protocols, such as Kademlia, ricochet, WebRTC, and SIP.
 The peer to peer networking will use ECDSA keys for node authentication and encryption of messages.
-The existing websockets allowing for direct connections an oht network with javascript which has been useful during development.

-It appears many of the individual components would be very useful by themselves so there needs to be a process of breaking down the code into libraries so the method of Tor control for example can be easier to implement into any program.
+Individual components that would be useful by themselves, for example the method of Tor control, will be broken out into libraries to make it easier to implement in any program.

 ## Executables